owaits/ScreenMonkey.Help/start/UsingForAConference.md

 # Using Screen Monkey for a Conference

-In this example, we will assume we are using Screen Monkey to help us with a conference.
+In this example we will assume we are using Screen Monkey to help us with a conference.
 The conference will contain the following elements:

 1. Lead in music
 2. Image with conference logo